 Thanks for visiting this page which lists tips for

-authors to write and market their books successfully.
+you to write and market your books successfully and

 sales.